- Search The Registry

 *On this date in 1899, Aunt Jemima pancakes began selling in stores.
 They are a brand of pancake mix, syrup, and other breakfast foods.

-The Aunt Jemima pancake mix debuted as the first ready-mix, and became one of the most recognized brands in US history.
+The Aunt Jemima pancake mix debuted as the first ready-mix and became one of the most recognized brands in US history.
 St. Joseph Gazette editor Chris L. Rutt and his friend Charles G. Underwood bought a flour mill in 1888.
-Rutt and Underwood's Pearl Milling Company faced a glutted flour market, so they sold their excess flour as a ready-made pancake mix in white paper sacks with a trade name, dubbed "the first ready-mix".
+Rutt and Underwood's Pearl Milling Company faced a glutted flour market, so they sold their excess flour as a ready-made pancake mix in white paper sacks with a trading name dubbed "the first ready-mix."

-The term "Aunt" in this context was a southern form of address used with older enslaved peoples.
-They were denied use of courtesy titles.
+In this context, the term "Aunt" was a Southern address used with older enslaved peoples.
+They were denied the use of courtesy titles.
 A character named "Aunt Jemima" appeared on the stage in Washington, D.C., as early as 1864.
-Rutt's inspiration for Aunt Jemima was the American-style minstrelsy/vaudeville song "Old Aunt Jemima", written in 1875.
-Rutt reportedly saw a minstrel show featuring the "Old Aunt Jemima" song in the fall of 1889, presented by blackface performers, the actor playing Aunt Jemima wore an apron and kerchief, and he appropriated this Aunt Jemima character to market the Pearl Milling Company pancake mix.
+Rutt's inspiration for Aunt Jemima was the American-style minstrelsy/vaudeville song "Old Aunt Jemima," written in 1875.
+Rutt reportedly saw a minstrel show featuring the "Old Aunt Jemima" song in the fall of 1889, presented by blackface performers; the actor playing Aunt Jemima wore an apron and scarf, and he appropriated this Aunt Jemima character to market the Pearl Milling Company pancake mix.

 However, Rutt sold their company to the Randolph Truett Davis Milling Company in 1890.
-Davis improved the flavor and texture of the product and was renamed Aunt Jemima Mills in February 1914.
-By 1915, the Aunt Jemima brand was so well recognized that it changed trademark infringement precedent, the "Aunt Jemima Doctrine".
-The Quaker Oats Company purchased the Aunt Jemima Mills Company in 1926, and formally registered the Aunt Jemima trademark in April 1937.
+Davis improved the flavor and texture of the product, and it was renamed Aunt Jemima Mills in February 1914.
+By 1915, the Aunt Jemima brand was so well recognized that it changed the trademark infringement precedent, the "Aunt Jemima Doctrine."
+The Quaker Oats Company purchased the Aunt Jemima Mills Company in 1926 and formally registered the Aunt Jemima trademark in April 1937.
 It remains one of the longest continually running logos and trademarks in the history of American advertising.